 LIBERTY — Missouri State Highway Patrol troopers shot and wounded a man who wanted to "do some harm" when he came to a troop headquarters in suburban Kansas City armed with a rifle, authorities said.

-The man was shot Monday night at Troop A headquarters in Lee's Summit.
-Investigators are trying to determine his motive, but he was there "to do some harm, no doubt about it," spokesman Sgt.
-Bill Lowe said.
+The man was shot Monday night at Troop A headquarters in Lee's Summit, patrol spokesman Bill Lowe said.
+The man's motives were under investigation, but it was apparent he "was there to do some harm, no doubt about it," Lowe said Tuesday.

-The man was in stable condition Tuesday at a hospital.
-No troopers or civilian employees inside the headquarters were injured.
+The suspect was in stable condition Tuesday at a hospital.
+No troopers were injured.

 The patrol had not had much, if any, interaction with the man before Monday's confrontation, Lowe said.

 A trooper who was outside saw the man get out of his vehicle armed with an assault-type weapon, Lowe said.
 The trooper "gave several commands to the suspect" and radioed personnel inside the building.